spookysalsa/medermade.github.io/week-2/9-testing-and-maintenance/my_reflection.md

 2. Did you receive any particularly helpful feedback?
 Why was it helpful?

-ANSWER: Since there were no errors, all I got was a link to the validation page ANSWER:
+ANSWER: Since there were no errors, all I got was a link to the validation page

 ![validation page](http://validator.w3.org/check?uri=http%3A%2F%2Fedisonocean.github.io%2F)

 3. How do you plan to incorporate the feedback you received?